Bajron/qcadoo-docker-compose/README.md

 or
 ```
 docker-compose up --build -d
+docker-compose logs
 ```

-If you are not afraid of scripts calling `sudo` and installing stuff.
-On Ubuntu (or something with `apt-get`) you can try `./init.sh`.
+If you are not afraid of scripts calling `sudo` and installing stuff, on Ubuntu (or something with `apt-get`), you can try `./activate.sh`.

 Then visit http://localhost:8080